 The alternatives under this action would not significantly modify the way in which the reef fish fishery is prosecuted in terms of gear types used.
-Alternative 3 would be expected to provide a longer fishing season and therefore more physical impacts to the physical environment that Alternative 1 and 2.
-Any impacts would be expected to be minimal as Alternative 2 and Alternative 3 are projected to reduce commercial landings by less than 1% each.
-Since recreational landings of mutton snapper in the Gulf account for only approximately 4% of the total landings for the Gulf (Table 1.1.4), the effect of Alternative 2 and Alternative 3 on reducing the overall harvest of mutton snapper are likely to be minimal.
-Therefore, there are no additional impacts on Endangered Species Act-listed species or designated critical habitats anticipated as a result of this action (see Chapter 3.2.5 for a detailed description of ESA-listed species and critical habitat in the action area).
-Furthermore, no additional impacts on Essential Fish Habitat (EFH) or HAPCs are expected to result from any of the alternatives considered for this action (see Section 3.1.3) for detailed descriptions of EFH in the Gulf of Mexico.
+Alternative 3 would be expected to provide a longer fishing season and therefore more impacts to the physical environment that Alternative 1 and Preferred Alternative 2.
+Any impacts would be expected to be minimal as Preferred Alternative 3 are projected to reduce commercial landings by less than 1% each.
+Since recreational landings of mutton snapper in the Gulf account for only approximately 4% of the total landings for the Gulf (Table 1.1.4), the effect of Preferred Alternative 2 and Alternative 3 on reducing the overall harvest of mutton snapper are likely to be minimal.
+Therefore, there are no additional expected impacts on Endangered Species Act (ESA)-listed species or designated critical habitats anticipated as a result of this action (see Chapter 3.2.5 for a detailed description of ESA-listed species and critical habitat in the action area).
+Furthermore, no additional impacts on Essential Fish Habitat (EFH) or Habitat Areas of Particular Concern are expected to result from any of the alternatives considered for this action (see Section 3.1.3) for detailed descriptions of EFH in the Gulf.